 - Help with practical tasks, basic needs, and chores

-- While it is common for a friend or parent to have feelings and opinions about various things, like what they may need or should do or not do, it is important to support what the survivor decides is best for themselves.
+- While it is common for a friend, colleague, or parent to have feelings and opinions about various things, like what they may need or should do or not do, it is important to support what the survivor decides is best for themselves.

 - Assure them they did what they needed to do to survive what happened.

-- It is important to normalize these responses and remind the survivor that they are not responsible for other's actions.
+- It is important to validate these responses and then remind the survivor that they are not responsible for other's actions.

 - Summarize what you hear

 - Normalize and validate their feelings

-- With consent from the survivor, call OVA together to make an appointment or get their questions answered anonymously by phone, walk the survivor to OVA to meet with an advocate counselor in person.
+- With consent from the impacted party, call OVA together to make an appointment or get their questions answered anonymously by phone, bring the survivor to OVA to meet with an advocate counselor in person.